bennett-cady/k8s-swapp/README.md

             * /toBinary/6 - 110
         * /toInteger/bin - converts the binary string "bin" to an integer
             * /toInteger/4 - 100
-   * Sample requests using postman [here](https://github.com/bennett-cady/k8s-swapp/issues/1)
+   * Sample requests using postman can be found [here](https://github.com/bennett-cady/k8s-swapp/issues/1)